-Clothilde Houot (University of Paris I Panthéon-Sorbonne / IMAf Institute for the Study of African worlds), is a visiting student at Pembroke College.
-She will be a resident at the Maison Française d’Oxford for the 2014-2015 academic year.
+Clothilde Houot (University of Paris I Panthéon-Sorbonne / IMAf Institute for the Study of African worlds), was a visiting student at Pembroke College.
+She was a resident at the Maison Française d’Oxford for the 2014-2016 academic year.

-Nicolas Bianchi (Master in French literature, Master (maîtrise) in History, Agrégation in French literature) is a postgraduate student at the ENS (Ecole Normale Supérieure) de Lyon.
-As an associate member of the French Sub-Faculty, he will carry on research at the Maison Française d’Oxford for the 2014-2015 academic year.
+Nicolas Bianchi (Master in French literature, Master (maîtrise) in History, Agrégation in French literature) was a postgraduate student at the ENS (Ecole Normale Supérieure) de Lyon.
+As an associate member of the French Sub-Faculty, he carried out research at the Maison Française d’Oxford for the 2014-2015 academic year.

 His research focuses on the French literature of the Great War (Barbusse, Dorgelès, Giono, Cendrars, Céline, Apollinaire, Lintier…), and, this year, will adopt a comparative perspective in order to study Anglophone authors (Manning, Sassoon, Owen, Hemingway…) following the same model of research that he used to study French authors.
 His research deals with: the increase of the use of orality and popular speech in the novels and its political and ethical consequences ; the stylistical changes induced by the war ; the representation of the clergy in testimonial literature ; the linguistics in ego-documents (formal state of the popular language in soldier’s letters) ; the tools used by the writers in different genres to fictionalize their war experience.